Partnering with Fintechs to Market to Millennials and Gen Z

 Ensuring a Successful Partnership Between Financial Institutions and Fintechs

-Once you have decided it’s time partner with a fintech to pull in the generations who have forgone traditional banking, you have to put yourself into their mindset.
+Once you have decided it’s time to partner with a fintech to pull in the generations who have forgone traditional banking, you have to put yourself into their mindset.
 When you can put yourself into their shoes, you can create a successful partnership.

 Ask Your Younger Customers What They Want in a Brand